jackwardell/Flask-Model-Management/README.md

 * This bootstrap theme (https://getbootstrap.com/docs/4.5/examples/dashboard/)
 * Jinja2

+NB: all the above JS & CSS are bundled in currently

 The backend is built using:
 * Flask-SQLAlchemy & SQLAlchemy
 * Flask-WTF & WTForms